mcps-analysts/Within-family-effect-of-ancestry-on-complex-traits-in-a-Mexican-population/README.md

 - Combines within- and between-family effects to predict marginal ancestry effects
 - Estimates expected effect size and standard error

+### 7. **Power calculation (R)**
+- Computes statistical power for detecting a between-ancestry effect
+- based on the number of sibling pairs, within-family ancestry variation, and the sibling phenotypic correlation

 ## 🛠 Software